ugurkilci/dirBlog/README.md

 # dirBlog
-Blog system working with .txt and markdown under the folder.
+Blog system that works without a database.
+Folder and .txt are used.